First Year of Study

 Notes on consequences of missed submission, or unapproved final submissions.

 Scenario 1.
 Thesis work is completed and approved, but the final ETD submission deadline is missed.

 If students have completed all their degree requirements, including satisfactory thesis work, but miss the submission deadline for filing with the Graduate School, they can pay a Graduate Registration Waiver Fee of $250 instead of re-enrolling.
 This is for students who may have formatting issues as opposed to substantive issues with their final thesis.

 Scenario 2.
 Thesis work is not approved by final submission deadline.

 Without approval of final requirements, including satisfactory completion of the thesis, students cannot graduate.
-The Graduate School requires that students maintain enrollment as a full- or part-time graduate student in the quarter that they graduate, part-time status can be maintained with 2 credits.
+The Graduate School requires that students maintain enrollment as a full- or part-time graduate student in the quarter that they graduate.

-For MFA students whose theses are not approved prior to the June 13 submission deadline, the student will need to enroll in additional credits (min.
-2 CR) in the future to maintain enrolled status and file for completion/graduation in the quarter of their enrollment.
+For MFA students whose theses are not approved prior to the final ETD submission deadline, the student will need to enroll in additional credits (min.
+1 CR) in the future to maintain enrolled status and file for completion/graduation in the quarter of their enrollment.
 (Students do not have to go on leave for the summer if they plan to enroll in autumn).
-MFA students from the 2012 entrance cohort will incur fees of $550 per credit.

 See Final Quarter Registration for details.